How to Color Beautiful Faces

 Too Yellow or Too Pink

-A too yellow or pink face is a very common problem but easy to fix if you haven’t burnished your picture.
+A face ending up too yellow or pink is a very common problem.
+Fortunately, it is easy to fix if you haven’t burnished your picture.
 Remember our talk on warm and cool colors?

 If your picture is too yellow (warm), you will need to layer some pink-toned (cool) color over it.
-A little will leave your beautiful face warm-toned, and more will turn it neutral.
+A little will leave your beautiful face with a warm tone, and more will turn it neutral.
 Too much pink?
 Reverse the process and layer on a warm color.

 You can refer to the skin color chart to find a similar shade to your foundation color in the opposite tone column.
 I suggest blending the colors on a piece of scrap paper to make sure you like the results before applying the new shade to your picture.

 Many people find it helpful to keep a swatch book of color combinations for future reference.
-You can use a sketchbook (my favorite: Arteza sketchbooks) or purchase a swatch book like the Colorist Palette Reference Book by Ligia Ortega.
+You can use a sketchbook (my favorite is Arteza sketchbooks) or purchase a swatch book, such as the Colorist Palette Reference Book by Ligia Ortega.

 Too Much Color or the Wrong Color

-This can be a little more challenging to fix depending on the amount of area to be corrected.
-You will need to erase it by layer gently.
-You will not eliminate all the color but should get enough off to fix the picture.
+This can be a little more challenging to fix, depending on the amount of area to be corrected.
+You will need to gently erase it layer by layer.
+You will not eliminate all the color, but you should remove enough to improve the picture.

 For small areas, I would use a Tombow Mono Zero Eraser.
 For larger areas, I typically use a Faber-Castell Triangular Grip Eraser.
-Though I love electric erasers for some things, this is not the time to use them.
+Although I love electric erasers for certain tasks, this is not the time to use them.

 So let’s say you overcolored a highlighted area or used the wrong color blush.
 Take your eraser and lightly brush the color off.
 Don’t scrub!
 Try to feather the erased area into the surrounding color when you’ve removed as much color as you want or can.
 Use the layering and blending methods to apply the correct color and blend it into the surrounding color.